 Schools and teachers can get involved in EcoChallenge, an online strategic game that helps raise awareness of the importance and challenges of managing limited natural resources in the face of multiple and often competing demands in the drive towards a sustainable development.

-A useful online forum suitable for Western Australian high school students in Year 10, 11 or 12 who are interested in gaining support and study resources to help them get through high school and into university.
+Studentbox is a useful online forum suitable for Western Australian high school students in Year 10, 11 or 12 who are interested in gaining support and study resources to help them get through high school and into university.